 - 1933: Tyinholmen acquires its first snowmobile, a Citroen that had previously been running in the Sahara desert.

 - 1936: In collaboration with Viggo Widerøe (founder of Widerøe's airline), an air sleigh is developed for transporting guests

 - 1938: Widerøe Airlines establish the Jotunheim route, Oslo-Lillehammer-Gålå-Fefor-Tyinholmen.
 Tourists from Oslo could fly up to the mountainresorts to go skiing in the mountains.
 During the tourist season, 55 flights were made.

 - 1942: John Opdal is the new owner of Tyinholmen

 - 1942: The German state police confiscate Tyinholmen and banned tourism at the hotel until the war is over

 - 1946: JVB (Jotunheimen and Valdresruten Bilselskap) acquired Canadian Bombardier snowmobiles and starts running the route between Tyin, Tyinholmen and Eidsbugarden.
 The snowmobile route is still in operation.

-- 1952: Air traffic begins a long era at Tyinholmen, with light aircrafts based at the hotel to transport guests to the nearby glaciers and to ski back to the hotel.
+- 1952: Air traffic begins a long era on Tyinholmen, with ski planes permanently stationed at the hotel to transport guests to the nearby glaciers and to ski back to the hotel.

-- 1959: Lake Tyin was regulated with 9 meters.
-The old Tyinholmen Hotel was demolished.
+- 1959: Tyinvannet was regulated by 9 meters.
+Tyinholmen Hotel had to be demolished.

 - 1960: The new Tyinholmen Høyfjellshotel with 110 beds is officially opened

-- 1961: Helge Opdal receives the royal medal of merit in gold, for his pioneering work with tourism in Jotunheimen
+- 1961: Helge Opdal they receive the king's medal of merit in gold, for his work as a tourist host in Jotunheimen

 - 1979: The catastrophy happens, Tyinholmen Høyfjellshotel is completely damaged in a large fire - large and irreplaceable values are lost.

 - 1983: A new Tyinholmen lodge with 10 cabins is open